perkeep/perkeep/doc/app-environment.md

 # Application Environment

-Camlistore applications run with the following environment variables set:
+Perkeep applications run with the following environment variables set:

 `CAMLI_API_HOST` (string)
-: URL prefix of the Camlistore server which the app should use to make API calls.
+: URL prefix of the Perkeep server which the app should use to make API calls.
   It always ends in a trailing slash.
 Examples:
    -   https://foo.org:3178/pub/
    -   https://foo.org/pub/